 You may find yourself taking exploring forests in botany, conducting stream evaluations in zoology, looking into the human genome in genetics, performing research on the toxicology of cells in cell biology, traveling to Yellowstone National Park or Ireland, researching white-tailed deer in the summer, or observing elk during mating season.

-STEM majors are changing the world.
-And a bachelor's degree in biology prepares you for a variety of career options and graduate-level programs.
+A bachelor's degree in biology prepares you for a range of careers and graduate programs.

 - Biological field technician

 - Educator at a local, state or national park

 From personable faculty to one-on-one advising appointments, we have resources to support you in reaching your goals and being successful in your classes.

 See our sample degree plan for the list of classes you'll take as a biology major.

 All traditional undergraduate students complete an academic internship or practicum.
 This experience helps you explore your calling and gain practical career skills.